 "When someone tells you an illness is impacting their life, listen and fully explore".
+(Care experienced young person)

 "My rights are often ignored because I am very disabled, [I'm] expected to fit into a system that I can't fit into".